These basic statistical terms are extremely important on the GRE.

 Answer: 3

-A common question type asks for a new mean after a new number is added to a set.
-Or, you might be asked what number needs to be added to a set in order to change the mean to a specific value.
-Let’s start with the first variation:
+A common question type asks for a new mean after adding a number to a set.
+Another variation asks what number you must add to reach a target mean.
+Let’s start with the first variation.

 If you scored a mean of 85 points on your first 4 quizzes, what would be the average of all five quizzes if you scored 90 on the final quiz?

-Then add the extra 90 points to this sum to find the sum points of all 5 quizzes.
+Then add the 90 points from the final quiz to get the total for all 5 quizzes.

-So, the average score rises to 86 points when we add an additional quiz with a score of 90 points.
+So, the average score becomes 86 when you add a fifth quiz score of 90.

-Let’s try a slightly different version using the same concepts.
+Let’s try a slightly different version using the same idea.

 You currently have an average score of 97 on your first four quizzes.
 If you wanted to get an average grade of at least 95 on the five quizzes, what score will you need on the fifth quiz?